Environmentally-minded organizations and groups in San Luis Obispo County.

 Chumash Heritage National Marine Sanctuary

-We exist to create the political will for climate solutions by enabling individual breakthroughs in the exercise of personal and political power.
+This group exists to create the political will for climate solutions by enabling individual breakthroughs in the exercise of personal and political power.

 City Repair SLO’s mission is to recreate the sense of village in SLO neighborhoods.
 There are many ways to do this but a tried and true way to do this is to get neighborhoods to meet regularly and to discuss “What is needed here to improve the health and happiness in our neighborhood?”